adamwells/kocupid/README.md

 ## Implementation Timeline

-### Phase One: User creation, authentication, profile (~1 Day)
+### Phase One: Account Creation, User Authentication
+Implement basic user authentication in Rails and basic registration form.
+By the end of this phase users should be able to create an account and log in/ log out using their email or username.
+Push project to Heroku to ensure that everything is working in deployment before moving on.

+## Phase Two: View Profile, Edit Profile
+Add API routes to serve profile information in JSON.
+Create a basic page for users to view their own profile.
+Use Backbone to allow users to edit individual fields of their own profile by swapping field for a form when an 'edit field' button is clicked.
+By the end of this phase, users should be able to view their own profiles and edit fields within a single Backbone app.

+## Phase Three: View Matches
+Add API route to view a basic index of all other users (this will be switched to a search in the last phase).
+By the end of this phase, users should be able to view their 'matches' and follow links to individual profile pages.

+## Phase Four: View Others' Profiles, 'Like' Other Users
+Implement the 'Like' model in Rails.
+Allow user to view the profiles of other users (linked to from the matches view).
+Allow users to click a button to 'like' another user using a basic Backbone button interface.
+By the end of this phase users should be able to view other users' profiles and 'like' other users.

+## Phase Five: Messages
-Implement basic user authentication features in Rails.
-Create a simple form for creating a new user account or logging in.
-Implement user profile form to fill out basic user details and summary.
-By the end of this phase users should be able to create a new account, log in, fill out their profile and submit it, and log out.
+Implement the 'Message' model in Rails.
+Add API routes to view an index of or create messages.
+Create a basic message inbox view.
+Using Backbone, allow users to switch between viewing sent and recieved messages.
+Using Backbone, add a button on the user profile page of other users which pulls up a form in which to compose and send a message to that user.
+By the end of this phase, users should be able to view messages sent to them in their inbox, and compose messages to other users via their profile pages.

-## Phase Two: Viewing matches, other users' profiles
+## Phase Six: Search Matches
-Create an API controller to send JSON of users.
-Add a basic index of other users (to become the 'matches' page later).
-Add a basic profile page that the items in the user index link to.

 ## Bonus Features
 - [ ] Have demo login button